tmwagency/labs-blog/_posts/2013-12-19-structuring-team-development.md

 Every development team has their own way of working together.
 Here at TMW, we are no different (other than perhaps having an unhealthy obsession with cake).

-The creative tech team at TMW was put together just over 18 months ago, back in April 2012, when [Zander Martineau](https://twitter.com/mrmartineau) and I joined the company.
+The creative tech team at TMW was put together just over 18 months ago, back in April 2012, when [Zander](https://twitter.com/mrmartineau) and I joined the company.
 Before that point, there was no structure in the front-end development work being done; no guidelines, no frameworks.

 I was shocked that such a large agency had none of this in place, but it gave us a massive opportunity and was one of the reasons I relished the opportunity at TMW.
 We had the opportunity to shape the way our team would work right from the start, which is usually a situation afforded to start-ups.